conchyliculture/Yand/README.md

 YAND aims at making it easy to copy all data from a NAND flash into a file, or the other way around.

+It is *NOT* going to do your homework trying to figure out NAND flash geometry.
+While it supports ONFI autodetection, if this isn't offered by your chip, you're on your own.

 The Hardware used is the same as that project.
 More information regarding the Nand dumping process at:
 [https://www.blackhat.com/docs/us-14/materials/us-14-Oh-Reverse-Engineering-Flash-Memory-For-Fun-And-Benefit-WP.pdf](https://www.blackhat.com/docs/us-14/materials/us-14-Oh-Reverse-Engineering-Flash-Memory-For-Fun-And-Benefit-WP.pdf)